-On the other hand, it is also important if you want to pursue your further education from one of the reputed universities across the globe.
-To enroll to a good university in a country like Australia, you must pass the English proficiency test IELTS, TOEFL, PTE, and CAE.
+On the other hand, it is also important if you want to pursue your further education at one of the reputed universities across the globe.
+To enrol at a good university in a country like Australia, you must pass the English proficiency test IELTS, TOEFL, PTE, and CAE.

 These English language examinations may appear straightforward, but as an international student, learning to speak and write well in a foreign language is not easy.
 And to pass these exams, you must make consistent attempts and work tirelessly.
 You can quickly improve your test performance by using some approaches.

-Here are 11 tips which you can follow to enhance your skills and get better with your language every day.
+Here are 11 tips that you can follow to enhance your skills and get better at your language every day.

 11 Tips To Enhance English Speaking Skills